Generic Name: oxaliplatin (ox AL i PLA tin)

 What is oxaliplatin?

-Oxaliplatin is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Oxaliplatin is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Oxaliplatin is used together with other cancer medications to treat colon and rectal cancer.